OI-wiki/i18n/docs/basic/counting-sort.md

 ### Stability

-Counting sort is a stable sorting algorithm
+Counting sort is a stable sorting algorithm.

 ### Time Complexity